r0zar/resourceful/README.md

 ### Installing dependencies

-* Navigate to the root directory for the Lambda you need to add a dependency to
-* Install as needed for your language of choice
+* If using Github Actions, packages defined in `package.json` will be installed during deployment.
-* Build and deploy with SAM CLI or the VSCode extention plugin.
+* If using SAM CLI, AWS CLI or VSCode extention plugin, each lambda must have a `node_modules/` directory in its respective sub-folder.

 ### Step-through debugging